covcom/205CDE/15_Jinja2_templates/README.md

 {% endblock %}
 ```

 Basically, the Python extension provides a template that has a number of empty blocks.
-We inherit it by using `extends 'bootstrap/base.html'`.
-We also provide some customized definitions for the different blocks.
-The rest such different classes in `div` tags, this is the same as in the Bootstrap CSS files.
+These blocks are inherited by using `extends 'bootstrap/base.html'`.
+In the actual template, you provide some customized definitions for different blocks.
+Then all you need to do is to put different classes in `div` tags, which is the same as in the Bootstrap CSS files.

-By using Bootstrap, the page we created earlier changes to the following
+By using Bootstrap, the page you created earlier changes to the following

 ![](.md_images/boot.png)